 Because raw food, salads and fruit, nuts and

-Really, don't you too want to reach a healthy, happy eighty without a history of heart attacks, strokes and cancer?
+Really, don't you too want to reach a healthy, happy eighty or even ninety without a history of heart attacks, strokes and cancer?
 Eat more salad.

 As you will have realised, this website is not about Cordon Bleu cooking, but about slow food, made fast, and that tastes simply out of this world.
 This dressing will take five minutes to throw together, and should keep for a week or two.